External Network Penetration Testing

 How can we Help?

-At Cyber Legion, we offer a comprehensive security testing service that combines ongoing penetration testing with remediation through our Secure Client Portal.
-Our team has extensive expertise in application security, mobile apps, API security, IOT, and network pen testing.
-We aim to improve the security of our clients and provide detailed, understandable reports on any issues that are discovered.
+At Cyber Legion, we specialize in enhancing the security posture of organizations through our comprehensive security testing service.
+Our team of experts has extensive experience in application security, mobile apps, API security, IoT, and network pen testing.
+We use recognized security frameworks to minimize disruption during the testing process and provide detailed, understandable reports on any issues discovered.

 Penetration tests, also known as pen tests, are conducted by ethical hackers in order to identify vulnerabilities in your company’s software and hardware systems.
 A web application pen test is a specific type of test that focuses on examining the endpoint of every web application in order to uncover potential weaknesses.
 These tests are becoming increasingly important as hackers are targeting web apps, browsers, and plug-ins that may contain sensitive financial or personal information.
 By conducting a pen test, you can ensure that your systems are secure and protect your company’s data from potential threats.